colinminini/RL_Tetris_Project/Readme.md

 ## Results

-- After 100 training episodes, the agent clears ~4k lines on average over a 10-episode evaluation.
+- The agent scores
-- After 200 training episodes (about 15 minutes on an M4 chip), the agent clears ~20k lines on average over 10 episodes with a standard deviation of ~7k.
+  ~40k on average over 10 episodes with a standard deviation of ~17k.
-- This is about 50x higher than the greedy baseline.
+- This is about 100x higher than the greedy baseline.
-- More compute improves performance; as the policy improves, evaluation runs take longer (around 35 minutes after the 200-episode training run).
+- More compute improves performance; as the policy improves, evaluation runs take longer.